Hauraki Rail Trail: Popularity

 In 2013 the trail was described as the most popular cycle trail in New Zealand, despite only having been open for less than a year.
 From January 2013 to April 2013, monthly cycle counts on the busiest section (Karangahake Gorge) averaged over 7,000 cyclists a month.
-The trail was particularly popular with the "baby boomer" and family clientele from Auckland and the wider Waikato, with 24% of users coming from Auckland, 15% from Hamilton, and a large proportion of users being older riders – based on a University of Waikato survey.
+The trail was particularly popular with the "baby boomer", family clientele from Auckland and the wider Waikato, with 24% of users coming from Auckland, 15% from Hamilton, and a large proportion of users being older riders – based on a University of Waikato survey.
 Both local businesses and Council agree that the trail had a significant economic benefit for the region, and had already become a major promotional asset for tourism.

 Awards

 The new wooden bridges on the rail trail received the "Sustainability Award" in the Timber Design Awards in 2012.